Hana-pham/Hana-pham/README.md

 <td valign="top" width="33%">

 ### 🚀 **Fast Learner**
-- Master new technologies quickly
+- Master new technologies like a sponge
 - Apply learnings immediately
 - Document and share knowledge
 - Stay current with industry trends